 Testing

 The Official GED Test is administered at three Ozarka College campuses, Melbourne, Mammoth Spring, and Mtn.
 View.
 Successful completion of the GED Ready Test is required before a candidate may take the Official GED Test.
+Scheduling is required.

 Graduation